Law Key Stage 5

 Useful Law Resources

 Law Student handbook (students have a paper copy.
-This is also available on Moodle).
+This is also available on SharePoint).

-OCR Law book 1 and 2 (students have access to it on Moodle and in the classroom – updated books are in the classroom).
+OCR Law book 1 and 2 (students have access to it on SharePoint and in the classroom – updated books are in the classroom).

-Guidance and Techniques for OCR Law Questions (on Moodle)
+Guidance and Techniques for OCR Law Questions (on SharePoint)